jaksonlabs/jakson/book/spec/latest/src/carbon.md

 > **This specification document is work-in-progress**.

-> You see the latest version in the `master` branch, as of 4th July 2019.
+> You see the latest version in the `master` branch, as of 16th September 2019.

 ## License